SukantGujar/config-server/README.md

 ![API Config](./docs/9.png)

-> As we have not configured `write` privileges to any key so far, any changes made to the config data in the Config tab with either of these keys won't persist.
+> As we have not configured `write` privileges on any key so far, any changes made to the config data in the Config tab with either of these keys **won't persist**.

 Let's give write access to the API key on `api` node.
 Switch to master token and configure the below privileges for API key -